My research examines democratic backsliding, gender and politics, and their intersection.

 More specifically, I look into how elite dynamics within the ruling party can enable democratic backsliding, and how anti-democratic leaders instrumentalize women’s rights.
 While I have regional expertise in Latin America, I have a broad interest in examining democratic backsliding and its gender dynamics elsewhere, including in Africa and Eastern Europe.
 Methodologically, I focus on quantitative approaches to research methods, such as time series analysis, text analysis, survey experiments, and hierarchical linear modeling.

-My research has been funded by the MSU Center for Gender in Global Context and by the Dr. Karen Klomparens Endowment in Support of Graduate Fellowships.
-My work has been published by Elgar Edward Publishing.
+My research has been supported by the MSU Center for Gender in Global Context and the Empirical Study of Gender Research Network, among others.
+My work has been published by Edward Elgar Publishing.

-I also work as replication analyst for the Journal of Politics.
-Prior to beginning my degree at MSU, I completed my B.A. in International Relations at Instituto Tecnológico Autónomo de México (ITAM) and my M.A. in International Development at Sciences Po Paris.
+Prior to getting my Ph.D. in Political Science at MSU, I completed my B.A. in International Relations at Instituto Tecnológico Autónomo de México (ITAM), and my M.A. in International Development at Sciences Po Paris.